 Insurance companies are just like any other companies in that they are in business to make money.
 There is no denying insurance companies are profitable, partly because they devalue reasonable claims or deny them altogether.
 For every day insurance companies fail to pay on a claim, they can invest the money and earn interest for the profit.
-Every cent insurance companies save increases its bottom line profit at the end of the year.
-The Denver personal injury lawyers at Bowman & Chamberlain, LLC, offer these improper insurance settlement tactics.
+Every cent insurance companies save increases their bottom line profit at the end of the year.
+The Denver personal injury lawyers at Bowman Law, LLC, offer these improper insurance settlement tactics.

 Insurance adjusters can be extremely nice to injury victims who are not represented by attorneys.
 Studies show people treated nicely are more likely not to hire lawyers.
 History reveals that personal injury victims without attorneys settle their claims for much less money than the claims are worth.
 Playing nice are favorite among the insurance settlement tactics.